tmetodie/Programming101-Python-2016/week10/Cinema-Reservation/README.md

 def show_movies():
     pass
 ```
-We want you to implement a decorator for atomic transactions on each of the query you execute with the cinema application~
+We want you to implement a decorator for atomic transactions on each of the query you execute with the cinema application!

 ```python
 @user_exists